kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              marks are escaped.

-             -1 makes the prompt only accept one key press, in this case the resulting input is a single character.  -k is like -1 but the key press is translated to a key name.  -N makes the prompt only accept numeric key presses.  -i executes the command every time the prompt input changes instead of when the user exits the command prompt.
+             -1 makes the prompt only accept one key press, in this case the resulting input is a single character.  -k is like -1 but the key press is translated to a key name.  -N makes the prompt only accept numeric key presses.  -i executes the command every time the prompt input changes instead of when the user exits the command prompt.  -T tells tmux that the prompt is for a target which affects what completions are offered when Tab is pressed; -W is similar but indicates the prompt is for a window.

              The following keys have a special meaning in the command prompt, depending on the value of the status-keys option:

                    Function                             vi        emacs
-                   Cancel command prompt                Escape    Escape
+                   Cancel command prompt                q         Escape
                    Delete from cursor to start of word            C-w Delete entire command                d         C-u
                    Delete from cursor to end            D         C-k